-There are thousands of different cheeses from all around the world.
-The style, texture, and flavor of depends on the milk (including the animal’s diet), pasteurization, length of fermentation, fat content, use of bacteria and mold, processing methods, and aging and curing.
+There are thousands of different cheeses from around the world.
+The style, texture, and flavor depends on the milk (including the animal’s diet), pasteurization, length of fermentation, fat content, use of bacteria and mold, processing methods, and aging and curing.

 Nutritional Profile of Cheese